Child Disability Payment decision making guide

 • their family members

 applying for CDP generally do not have to satisfy the past presence test.
-See Residence requirements under the Coordination Rules below.
+See Residence requirements under the Coordination Rules.

 Some absences do not count for the purpose of the past presence test.
 Both temporary absences: